nihalmorshed/TF-IDF-Movie-Recommender-System/README.md

 # TF-IDF Movie Recommender System

-Welcome to the TF-IDF Movie Recommender System project!
 This project is an implementation of a movie recommendation system that utilizes TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to recommend movies based on genres and keywords.

 ## Dataset